snikmas/snikmas/README.md

 - **Databases & tools:** SQLite, PostgreSQL, Linux, Git, systemd, pytest

 ## Some facts:
-т
 - I'm studying CS in Chinese 🥲
 - Most of my projects begin with a problem I personally want to solve
 - Away from the keyboard, I like going to the gym to clear my head
 - I like observing rather than speaking